LoneStarLhurgoyfs/lonestarlhurgoyfs.github.io/_posts/2017-08-30-Goyf-Vintage-in-Austin-Benefitting-Red-Cross.markdown

 Prizes:

 These prizes may change but they will *only* get better.
+This will be split between tournament prizes and a raffle.
 If you'd like to donate cash or cards, please reach out to sam@lonestarlhurgoyfs.com .

 * 1x REV Volcanic Island
+* 1x REV Bayou
+* 1x REV Plateau
 * 4x ISD Snapcaster Mage
 * 1x ISD Altered Liliana of the Veil
 * 1x LEB Hurricane